 Should I Update My iPhone/iPad to iOS 9

-Apple has released iOS 10, and you need to consider – should I update my iPhone/iPad to iOS 10 instead of iOS 9.
-For most iDevice users, the answer is definitely "YES", because new iOS brings new features, functions and also fix old bugs.
-If you are going to get this new iOS update, the first thing you need to do is checking iOS 10 supported devices.
+Apple will release iOS 11 this fall, and you need to consider – should I update my iPhone/iPad to iOS 11?
+For most iDevice users, the answer is definitely "YES", because new iOS 11 brings new features, functions and also fix old bugs.
+If you are going to get this new iOS update, then you should: backup your device and free up space for installing.

 iOS 9, the 9th operating system for iPhone, iPad, and iPod touch, was publicly released on Sep.16, 2015.
 Compared to iOS 8, iOS 9 brings some new features to the iPhone and iPad including improved multitasking, the new News app, and a bunch of other enhancements.
 Now you've probably got two questions rock in your brain: should I upgrade my iPhone or iPad to iOS 9 and how can I get iOS on my devices.